-If you’re going there to discover an incredibly interesting part of the Moroccan culture, then I would strongly advise traveling to Morocco during Ramadan.
+If you’re going there to discover an incredibly interesting part of Moroccan culture, then I would strongly advise traveling to Morocco during Ramadan.

 You should consider that Ramadan falls on a different date every year.
 When Ramadan happens during summer, the hours of fasting are considerably longer and this combined with the extreme heat in Morocco can make it much harder for both locals and foreigners.